ActiveInferenceInstitute/Symposium/outputs/2025_symposium/Arnau_Quera/Arnau_Quera_profile_analysis.md

 - Development Roadmap
 - Active Inference Integration

-Please share any available information about Arnau Quera so I can offer a more meaningful and personalized analysis.
+Please share any available information about Arnau Quera so I can offer a more detailed and personalized analysis.